Scottish Fold Cat Grooming

 Scottish Folds have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Scottish Fold's coat healthy and help you bond with your cat.

-With a typical weight of 6-13 lbs and lifespan of 11-14 yrs, the Scottish Fold requires thoughtful care tailored to their specific breed characteristics.
+The Scottish Fold runs about 6-13 lbs at maturity with a typical 11-14 yrs life expectancy; both its health pattern and its temperament are specific enough to deserve deliberate attention.
 What makes the Scottish Fold remarkable among medium cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.

 Brushing & Coat Care